mugire-can/portofolio/README.md

 # 🛡️ Cybersecurity Portfolio

 A modern, responsive portfolio website showcasing cybersecurity expertise, projects, certifications, and experience.
-Built with HTML, CSS, JavaScript, and PHP with dynamic form handling.
+Built with HTML, CSS, JavaScript, and PHP with dynamic form handling and email notifications.

-**Live Demo**: [View Portfolio](https://yourportfolio.com) *(update with your domain)*

 ---